 Table of Contents

-Evidence attests to first use of immunology as a tool for diagnosis when used for a test for serum insulin.
+Evidence attests to first use of immunology as a diagnosis tool when a test for serum insulin was performed.
 Since then, it has developed into a science, a discipline of using antigen-antibody reactions as primary means of detection of molecules.
-The various tools in the armamentarium of immunodiagnostics can be described as follows:
+The various tools in the armamentarium of immunodiagnostics are described in the sections below.

-Originating from Lain word “agglutinare” which stands for “glueing to”; agglutination is said to occur if an antigen is mixed in a solution containing its corresponding antibody; also known as “Isoagglutinin”.
+Originating from the Latin word “agglutinare,” which stands for “glueing to,” agglutination is said to occur if an antigen is mixed in a solution containing its corresponding antibody; also known as “Isoagglutinin.”
 Agglutination of antigen coated particles is frequently used for detection of specific antibodies.
-Common examples of use of agglutination technique are Blood grouping techniques and identification of Rheumatoid factor; the autoantibody to Fc component of gamma globulin in Rheumatoid arthritis assessment.
+Common examples of the use of agglutination are blood grouping techniques and identification of Rheumatoid factor as well as the autoantibody to Fc component of gamma globulin in Rheumatoid arthritis assessment.

-Used for Quantification of proteins in serum, plasma or cerebrospinal fluid; the underlying principle is that small particles in a solution scatter light passing through the solution in a manner proportion to the turbidity of the solution.
-The amount of scatter is measured, compared to known mixtures and then the amount of unknown is determined using standard curves.
+Nephelometry is used for quantification of proteins in the serum, plasma or cerebrospinal fluid.
+The underlying principle is that small particles in a solution scatter light passing through the solution in a manner proportional to the turbidity of the solution.
+The amount of scatter is measured, compared to known mixtures, and then the amount of unknown is determined using standard curves.

-Specific polyclonal antibody and analyte in test sample interact and immune complexes are formed.
-Light from a laser light source results in scattering; the light scatter onto the receiving photodiode is proportional to the number of complexes (that is, concentration of the analyte).
+The specific polyclonal antibody and the analyte in the test sample interact and immune complexes are formed.
+Light from a laser light source results in scattering of the molecules.
+The light scattered onto the receiving photodiode is proportional to the number of complexes (that is, concentration of the analyte).

 There are 2 types of nephelometry, summarized as below: